Note: You can review sample employment contracts and compensation agreements in FindLaw's Corporate Counsel Center.

 10. CHOICE OF LAW - Employment laws vary from state to state.
 Some states have laws that are generally viewed as more favorable or beneficial to employers than employees, or vice versa.
 The "choice of law" provision in an employment contract is an agreement that, if the parties ever have a dispute that results in a lawsuit, the laws of a particular state will govern it, no matter where the lawsuit itself is filed.

-Get a Free Legal Evaluation of Your Employment Contract
+Get a Legal Evaluation of Your Employment Contract

 When agreeing to the terms of a new job, you will likely sign a number of documents outlining the employment relationship.
 Much of it is quite standard, but you may want a little more information about certain terms before signing on the dotted line; something an employment law attorney can help you with.
-Get a free employment attorney match today.
+Find an employment attorney today to review your contract.